-• VSAC Financial Aid Night-Thursday, 10/1-7:00-8:00 on Zoom.
+• VSAC Financial Aid Night-Thursday Sept.
+29th 6:30-8

 ADDITIONAL REMINDERS (CONTINUED...)

 • College representatives are REGULARLY "visiting" CHS.
 Sometimes they even offer fee waivers.
 Check Naviance for schools coming to visit and make sure to sign up for the ones you are interested in.